GuiBo79/CarND-LaneLines-P1/Term1WriteUP.md

 ### 1. The Pipeline and how was coded Draw_Lines() function

 The pipeline consist in two separated functions ( trace_lanes() and trace_lanes_video() ).
-Both functions are based in Helper functions, but with different input arguments due fl_image pass as argument an colour image.
+Both functions are based in Helper functions, but with different input arguments due fl_image pass as argument a colour image.
 The main pipeline for both functions consist in these basic steps.

 1.Grayscale the image.